top of page

 Death Pool

-• Description: Found in Cabongaoan Beach in Burgos, Pangasinan, the Death Pool is a natural tidal pool that fills and empties with the tides, providing an adventurous swimming experience.
+• Found in Cabongaoan Beach in Burgos, Pangasinan, the Death Pool is a natural tidal pool that fills and empties with the tides, providing an adventurous swimming experience.

 • Distance: Approximately 60 kilometers from Alaminos.